divcamillediv/divcamillediv/README.md

 ## 🚀 About Me

-- 🔭 I'm pursuing my Bachelor's in Computer Science at the University of Montreal.
+- 🔭 Graduated with a Bachelor's in Computer Science at the University of Montreal.
-- Currently going on an exchange at Cal State San Bernardino.
+- 🌎 Went on an exchange at Cal State San Bernardino.
-- Part of CISO (Cybersecurity Club)

 ## Tech Stack
 ### MERN Stack